 Plan for a fun event in the future

 Have a special birthday coming up?
 An anniversary?
-Whatever the occasion may be, set aside some time to plan for an upcoming party—The Bash can help.
+Whatever the occasion may be, set aside some time to plan for an upcoming party for when social distancing restrictions let up—The Bash can help.
 Decide on a location, a theme, shop online for decorations, and maybe even plan a scheme and make it a surprise!
 You’ll thank yourselves later for putting in the effort early on.

 Host a virtual party

 Speaking of event planning, why not host a virtual party.
 Stay connected with friends and family by organizing regular get-togethers on Zoom, Google Hangout, FaceTime or Houseparty.
-From virtual dinner parties to vacation slideshows, there are plenty of virtual party ideas to socialize during self-isolation.
+From virtual dinner parties to vacation slideshows to playing games online, there are plenty of virtual party ideas to socialize during self-isolation.

 Listen to a podcast